realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

 ### Dumb Container Objects for Data Transfer Only to/from Domain
 - Dumb Container objects (`InfoDTO`, `InfoEntity`) are immutable and only used to pass data to/from outside domain to domain `Role` objects.
-- Note: DTO's and Entities are still useful to maintain separation of concerns and to communicate with world outside domain, and allows independent changing and updating of the domain objects.
+- Note: DTOs and Entities are still useful to maintain separation of concerns and to communicate with world outside domain, and allows independent changing and versioning of the domain/DTO/Entity objects.

 ### Extremely Limit use of `Else` blocks
   - Code for conditions check first and return early if condition is not met.